Packing for Long Term Travel: Advice and Essential Items

 The heavier-weight bag like this Adidas sport bag is for the gym, short hikes, or when we go out for the day and want to carry a spare jacket and water.

-We also have at least one cheap, thin bag that we got for free somewhere (e.g. as the goody bag for an event or conference).
+We also have at least one cheap, thin bag that we got free somewhere (e.g. as the goody bag for an event ).
 We use it for the beach or to wear while running, knowing that it won’t last long, and we will swap it for another free bag.

 Polarized Sunglasses